smcpeak/factorio-bulldozer-equipment/test-plan.md

 * Cliff Explosives researched.
 * BE and power source in the player's grid.

+My save: bulldozer_test_near_all4

-Go into the settings menu and uncheck all of the options related to obstacle clearance.
+Go into the player settings menu and uncheck all of the options related to obstacle clearance.

 Walk near some trees, rocks, cliffs, and water.